Religion in Venezuela: Eastern Orthodoxy

 San Constantino y Elena Romanian Orthodox Church in El Hatillo, Caracas.

 San Nicolás de Bari Russian Orthodox Church in Los Dos Caminos, Caracas.

-The Eastern Orthodox Church in Venezuela has existed in Venezuela with the purpose of satisfying the spiritual needs of this religious groups, mainly made up of Russian, Yugoslav (Serbian, Croat and Bosnian) immigrants who arrived in the country since the end of World War II.
+The Eastern Orthodox Church in Venezuela has existed in Venezuela with the purpose of satisfying the spiritual needs of this religious groups, mainly made up of Russian, Serbian immigrants who arrived in the country since the end of World War II.
 It does not obey a planned system of religious proselytism, since church services were held in the immigrants' languages.
 Added to that group are the Greeks, Romanians and Ukrainians, who with the passing of the decades their descendants have maintained that faith in the country.